|

 90 min, PG-13) traces the career of liberal radio talk show host Al Franken,

-film follows the 2004 election, but one segment goes back to Oct.
-2002, when
+Much of the film follows the 2004 election, but one segment goes back to Oct.

-Senator Paul Wellstone died in a plane crash in northern Minnesota.
+2002, when Senator Paul Wellstone died in a plane crash in northern Minnesota.
+His battle

-His battle with Fox News commentator Bill O’Reilly, who sued Franken for
+with Fox News commentator Bill O’Reilly, who sued Franken for libel (the suit

-libel (the suit was thrown out of court) over his book Lies and the Lying
+was thrown out of court) over his book Lies and the Lying Liars Who Tell

-Liars Who Tell Them.
-The film is shot in 4:3 digital video (it does not
+Them.
+The film is shot in 4:3 digital video (it does not fill the normal

-fill the normal screen) but nevertheless there is a lot of interesting on
+screen) but nevertheless there is a lot of interesting on location footage of

 The Queen (2006, Miramax/Pathe, dir.
 Stephen Frears, 97